 - Add schnapps, cook and stir for 2 minutes then remove from heat

-- Turn burner on medium heat then spray a 10″ non-stick skillet with cooking spray
+- Make Crepes - turn burner on medium heat then spray a 10″ non-stick skillet with cooking spray

 - Cook about 2 minutes until edges get light brown then flip with a spatula and cook for another 30-45 seconds.
 Repeat and spray pan lightly between making.

 - Transfer to plate and keep covered with a clean towel

 - If apples have cooled, warm up a bit then fold 2 crepes onto plate then top with apples and whipped cream